Practice notes

 NSSF obligations of employers and employees in Uganda

-Since the 2021–2022 reforms, every employer in Uganda — regardless of the number of employees — must register with the National Social Security Fund and contribute for it…
+Since the 2022 reforms, every employer in Uganda — regardless of the number of employees — must register with the National Social Security Fund and contribute for its emp…

 Maternity and paternity leave rights in Uganda